Ercadio/FlowNetwork/README.md

 # FlowNetwork

-An implementation of flow simulation
+This project is an implementation of a flow network simulation.
+It provides the code to run this simulation and some code to create animations for visualization.